White Feather Campaign: Incidents

 Although Admiral Fitzgerald, as well as propagandists Lord Esher and Arthur Conan Doyle urged women to shun men out of uniform, and hand out feathers, the authorities frequently showed horror when women actually practised it.
 In a lecture exhorting girls of the Women's League of Honour to send their men to war, Major Leonard Darwin clarified that he was "very far from admiring those women who go up to young men in the street...and abuse them for not enlisting, a proceeding which requires no courage on the woman's part, but merely a complete absence of modesty".

 On more than one occasion, white feathers were handed out to teenagers, who then lied about their age to recruiters in order to join, or wanted to go but had family obligations.
 In World War II, in January 1942, a 17-year-old, from a family where all other members were serving, lied about his age a year earlier and was discovered and so joined the cadets, received two feathers and committed suicide; and in June 1943, an 18-year-old apprentice who was serving in the Home Guard also committed suicide after receiving a feather.
+Frederick Broome, who had already served at the front before being discharged, was given white feathers by four girls while crossing Putney Bridge.
+Embarrassed by the public humiliation, the sixteen-year-old immediately re-enlisted in the British Army.
+Similarly, seventeen-year-old Sebastian Lang recalled being handed a white feather in the street before a recruiting sergeant encouraged him to enlist in order to "prove" that he was not a coward.

 Private Norman Demuth, who was discharged from the British Army after he had been wounded in 1916, received numerous white feathers after he returned from the Western Front.
-In Forgotten Voices of the Great War, Demuth says:
+In Forgotten Voices of the Great War, Demuth recalls receiving a feather, remarking "we didn't get these in the trenches," cleaning his pipe with it, and then returning it to the woman, who sat awkwardly for the rest of the bus ride.

-Almost the last feather I received was on a bus.
-I was sitting near the door when I became aware of two women on the other side talking at me, and I thought to myself, "Oh Lord, here we go again".
-One lent forward and produced a feather and said, "Here's a gift for a brave soldier."
-I took it and said, "Thank you very much—I wanted one of those."
-Then I took my pipe out of my pocket and put this feather down the stem and worked it in a way I've never worked a pipe cleaner before.
-When it was filthy I pulled it out and said, "You know, we didn't get these in the trenches", and handed it back to her.
-She instinctively put out her hand and took it, so there she was sitting with this filthy pipe cleaner in her hand and all the other people on the bus began to get indignant.
-Then she dropped it and got up to get out, but we were nowhere near a stopping place and the bus went on quite a long way while she got well and truly barracked by the rest of the people on the bus.
-I sat back and laughed like mad.